China's Great Wall revs up for India as rivals hit the brakes

 The companies see India as a chance to combat slowing sales at home, which fell in November for a 17th month in a row.
 While car sales in India are stuttering, the market is expected to become the world’s third biggest by 2026, behind China and the United States, according to consultancy LMC Automotive

-The Chinese firms also hope to capitalize on gaps left by global automakers such as Fiat Chrysler (FCHA.MI), Ford Motor (F.N) and GM which have scaled back plans in a market still dominated by smaller, low-cost cars made by Maruti Suzuki (MRTI.NS) and Hyundai Motor (005380.KS).
+The Chinese firms also hope to capitalise on gaps left by global automakers such as Fiat Chrysler, Ford Motor and GM which have scaled back plans in a market still dominated by smaller, low-cost cars made by Maruti Suzuki and Hyundai Motor.

 “It is an opportune time for China’s automakers to enter India.
 There is currently a gap in competition and it may take a couple of years for some of the established carmakers to bring new products to the market,” said LMC Automotive’s Ammar Master.